Filing a Tax Extension Advantages

 - Are you at your wits end right now?

-- Do you have a tax preparer?
+- You don’t have a tax preparer?

 - Do you plan on filing your own taxes but haven’t completed them yet?